 - Remove any excess solids, taking care not to rub the sauce in or spread the stain.

-- Run cold water through from the back of the fabric, and pre-treat with a stain remover.
+- Run cold water through from the back of the fabric, and pre-treat with a stain remover for clothes.

 - Soak in lukewarm water with color-safe bleach or vinegar for 30 minutes.